WoltLab/docs.woltlab.com/docs/package_pip_event-listener.md

----
-title: Event Listener Package Installation Plugin
+# Event Listener Package Installation Plugin
-sidebar: sidebar
-permalink: package_pip_event-listener.html
-folder: package/pip
-parent: package_pip
----

 Registers event listeners.
 An explanation of events and event listeners can be found [here](php_api_events.md).